helmuthdu/automate-frontend-workflow/README.md

 ![github_settings_branches_rule.png](docs/public/github_settings_branches_add_rule.png)

-To complete, click on the `Create` button at bottom of the page.
+To complete, click on the `Create` button at the bottom of the page.

 ### Docs